National Museum of Sudan: The Tabo colossal statues

-Outside the museum building are set up two granite unfinished colossal statues from the ancient temple of Tabo on Argo Island.
-As inscriptions are missing, they cannot be assigned to any precise origin, but show Roman stylistic influence.
+Outside the museum building were set up two granite unfinished colossal statues from the ancient temple of Tabo on Argo Island.
+As inscriptions were missing, they could not be assigned to any precise origin, but show Roman stylistic influence.

 The Monumental Alley

-The lane leading from the museum car park to the exhibition halls is flanked with Meroitic statues of 2 rams and 6 dark sandstone man-eating lions from Basa village site.
-The lions are from the first century BCE, as shown by the two cartouches from king Amanikhabale engraved on the first lion on the right.
+The lane leading from the museum car park to the exhibition halls was flanked with Meroitic statues of two rams and six dark sandstone man-eating lions from Basa village site.
+The lions were from the first century BCE, as shown by the two cartouches from king Amanikhabale engraved on the first lion on the right.

-Archaeology in Sudan
+Archaeological research in Sudan

-After decades of excavations by foreign archeological teams in the first half of the 20th century, Sudanese archeologist were gradually trained and included in these excavations and subsequent research.
+After decades of excavations by foreign archeological teams in the 20th century, Sudanese archeologists were gradually trained and included in these excavations and subsequent research.
 At the end of 2022, The Guardian reported about a new generation of Sudanese archeologists, including a large number of young women.
-Trained at the Department of Archeology of the University of Khartoum, this new generation represents a growing number of professionals for Sudan’s National Corporation of Antiquities and Museums, who are adding their contemporary perspective on the heritage of Sudan to foreign-led research and studies.
+Trained at the Department of Archeology of the University of Khartoum, this new generation represented a growing number of professionals for Sudan’s National Corporation of Antiquities and Museums, who were adding their skills and perspective on the heritage of Sudan to foreign-led research and studies.